CVE-2015-5246 - previous password still allowed to log into foreman with Active Directory backend

-#4 Updated by Daniel Lobato Garcia almost 2 years ago
+#4 Updated by Daniel Lobato Garcia about 2 years ago

 From my tests, neither the connection to LDAP nor logging in work using the old password after the allowed period in HKLM\System\CurrentControlSet\Control\LSA\OldPasswordAllowedPeriod.
 (Windows registry).
 If I set that HKLM\System\CurrentControlSet\Control\LSA\OldPasswordAllowedPeriod to 0, the old password will be disabled right away.

-#7 Updated by larry campbell almost 2 years ago
+#7 Updated by larry campbell about 2 years ago

 I second the observation that the old password failed when we tried it again several hours later.
 It would make sense this is an AD "feature" as pointed out by Daniel and Dominic, and I support the current method of making users aware through a Foreman Manual notice.
 Thanks everybody!

-#8 Updated by Dominic Cleal almost 2 years ago
+#8 Updated by Dominic Cleal about 2 years ago

 - Status changed from Feedback to Rejected